revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/ExceptionHandling.md

  - finally, the block in Java Exception Handling executes important code whether the exception occurs or not.

- - static keyword is used to create a class-level variable in java. static variables and methods are part of the class, not the instances of the class.
+ - static keyword is used to create a class-level variable in Java. static variables and methods are part of the class, not the instances of the class.

 </blockquote>
 </details>